Quantum Feynman-Kac perturbations: Multiplier cocycles for a QS flow

-\emph{Fix now, and for the rest of the paper}, a QS flow $j$ on $\Al$, which we refer to as the \emph{free flow} (i.e. unperturbed flow), and let $J$ denote the corresponding $E_0$ semigroup, according to Lemma~\ref{k to K}.
+\emph{Fix now, and for the rest of the paper}, a QS flow $j$ on $\Al$, which we refer to as the \emph{free flow} (i.e. unperturbed flow), and let $J$ denote the corresponding $E_0$-semigroup, according to Lemma~\ref{k to K}.
 Thus $J$ is the ultraweakly continuous normal unital *-homomorphic semigroup on $\Al \otol \Noise$ given by $( \wh{\jmath}_t \comp \sigma_t )_{t \ges 0}$.
-The following two easily verified properties of the free flow are needed.